keiffster/program-y/README.rst

 Using Program-Y
 ----------------
-Full documentation is available on 'Program Y Wiki <https://github.com/keiffster/program-y/wiki>'_
+Full documentation is available on `Program Y Wiki <https://github.com/keiffster/program-y/wiki>`_

 After installation from the Github repository you can chat with your Program Y by running one of the many bots found in the
 \bot folder.
 These include